Ceyed/Authentication_Service_Nodejs/README.md

 - [ ] 0.1: A special status for 'expired token, needs to login again'
 - [x] 0.2: All responses should have status code
 - [x] 0.3: Add api version to requests
+- [x] 0.4: Handle dots in emails in register request

 <br/>